WHAT TO BRING TO

 But you’re welcome to use alternative brands that may be more budget friendly.

-• 2B pencil & eraser (& notepad if you like to take notes)
+• 2B pencil & eraser & notepad

 • 30cm ruler